geoserver/geoserver/doc/en/user/source/styling/sld-reference/textsymbolizer.rst

      - **Description**
    * - ``<AnchorPoint>``
      - No
-     - Specifies the location within the label bounding box that is aligned with the label point.
+     - The location within the label bounding box that is aligned with the label point.
        The location is specified by ``<AnchorPointX>`` and ``<AnchorPointY>`` sub-elements, with values in the range [0..1].
        Values may contain :ref:`expressions <sld_reference_parameter_expressions>`.